ramitgupta195/notes_fe/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## What I Have Done

+- Implemented role-based navigation with dynamic tabs for admin and regular users.
+- Created dashboards for admin and general users.
+- Developed user profile management pages.
+- Built notes management pages with UI components.
+- Integrated API calls for authentication, user data, notes, and user management.
+- Used endpoints such as `/api/auth/login`, `/api/users`, `/api/notes`, and `/api/profile` for backend communication.
+- Designed the UI inspired by iOS26 Liquid Glass aesthetic, focusing on glassmorphism and smooth animations.

+## Features

+- Role-based access control and navigation.
+- User authentication and profile management.
+- Notes creation, editing, and listing.
+- Admin user management.
+- Responsive and visually appealing UI with animations.

+## Known Bugs and To Fix

+- The navigation behavior of the "Notes" button needs to be fixed to properly reflect the user's role.
+- Additional UI/UX improvements and bug fixes are planned.

 ## Learn More